Selective Laser Sintering (SLS) Services

 This technology uses very fine plastic powder with an average particle size of around 50 microns – about the diameter of a human hair.
 Essentially, the powder is spread over a platform in layers that are 50 to a 100 microns thick, then is sintered or fused together by a low-wattage laser.
 The laser scans a raster trajectory back and forth across the powder bed, in the profile of the desired part at every layer.
 It is a typical additive application in that the powder is spread, the laser scans, more powder is spread, and the laser scans again, and on and on continuing until the part is complete.

 It’s a very recyclable process as well, as any powder that is not used can be recycled.
 The powder that surrounds and supports the finished part can also be brushed away and used again.
-An adding bonus is that this surrounding powder cake prevents parts from curling up or drooping down due to gravity or resistance.
+An added bonus to the SLS process in 3D printing is that this surrounding powder cake prevents parts from curling up or drooping down due to gravity or resistance.

 What materials are used in Selective Laser Sintering?